SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 additionally inject a fixed user-defined amount of energy per unit mass to all the gas particles.

-In addition to the tables we inject extra energy from Helium re-ionization using a Gaussian model with a user-defined redshift for the centre, width and total amount of energy injected per unit mass.
+In addition to the tables we inject extra energy from Helium II re-ionization using a Gaussian model with a user-defined redshift for the centre, width and total amount of energy injected per unit mass.
+Additional energy is also injected instantaneously for Hydrogen re-ionisation to all particles (active and inactive) to make sure the whole Universe reaches the expected temperature quickly (i.e not just via the interaction with the now much stronger UV background).

 For non-cosmological run, we use the :math:`z = 0` table and the interpolation along the redshift dimension then becomes a trivial operation.